ids/cluster-builder/README.md

 ### VMware Fusion Deployment
 VMware Fusion deployment is geared toward building small clusters on a laptop for demo purposes.

-Example inventory file:
+Example inventory files:

 * demo-swarm
+* demo-swarm-mini
 * demo-dcos

-> **Note:** This requires at least 16GB of ram on the target machine.
+> **Note:** DC/OS requires at least 16GB of ram on the target machine.

 ---
 **Fusion Pre-requisites:**